MuckRock/maternal-mortality/README.md

 **March 14, 2023: We added columns showing raw death counts and live births in cdc_maternal_mortality_rate_by_race.csv, cdc_maternal_mortality_rate_by_state.csv, and cdc_maternal_mortality_rate_ethnicity.csv files to show how rates were calculated.
 We also updated the multiracial rate for 2021 since it was previously suppressed by CDC due to low count.**

+**March 15, 2023: The CDC has finalized its 2021 maternal mortality rates and counts and rates were unchanged from this repository's original release.
+All references to 2021 data being provisional have now been changed to final.**

 ## Glossary of maternal mortality terms

 | term | description